psu13/mutable-hakyll/posts/internet-music-stories.md

 jazz recordings.
 So I went home and played every Charlie Parker recording that I had, or that was in Apple Music.
 No dice.
 This drove me nuts for a week and I finally gave up.

-At some point I finally figured out that it was this:
+At some point I finally figured out that it was this tune by Monk called Rhythm-a-ning:

 > <iframe width="560" height="315" src="https://www.youtube.com/embed/ZtCFjAwoZLA?si=5TsyznYxtbO1kwG_&amp;controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Then I went on a rhythm-a-ning jag, and found lots of other versions.
+Then I went on a Rhythm-a-ning jag, and found lots of other versions.
 I was having a great time until I heard this:

 > <iframe width="560" height="315" src="https://www.youtube.com/embed/a9Fkd7aQ5pY?si=uFn_oCAxZlNDyG1F&amp;controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-At first this seems like a straightforward fast boppy run through of this tune.
+At first this seems like a straightforward fast boppy run through of the tune.
 But wait.
-What's that tune they play in the recap after the bridge?
+What's that thing they play in the recap after the bridge?
 It's supposed to be the A in the AABA, but that's not the original tune!
 That is clearly some _other_ generic Monk-ish or Charlie Parker riff.
 I was right back in the same hole.

-For weeks i tried to find it and could not.
+For weeks I tried to find it and could not.
 I even posted on an Internet forum full of old men who listen to Jazz and got no answer.
 Then finally one night tonight I was reading some category theory tutorial and absent mindedly listening to an Art Pepper record that I had picked up ... and I hear this:

-> <iframe width="560" height="315" src="https://www.youtube.com/embed/_Kgna4ONPqU?si=W6AZK-G3CVYJNyMp&amp;controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+> <iframe width="560" height="315" src="https://www.youtube.com/embed/_Kgna4ONPqU?si=PNTKEuU2tAHLup-f&amp;controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 MYSTERY SOLVED.